-We are now launching our TeleHealth website!
-If you have a scheduled appointment with a therapist, please click the following link to create an account and enter our virtual waiting room.
+We are now launching our TherapyPortal TeleHealth!
+If you have a scheduled appointment with a therapist, please click the following link to create an account and access your paperwork, Telehealth sessions, and appointment reminders.
 If our link isn’t working, please copy and paste.
 To ensure quality services and communication please login at least 5-10 minutes before your scheduled appointment.
-Before participating in TeleHealth Services please read our policies and procedures below and note the following information…
+Before participating in Telehealth Services please read our policies and procedures below and note the following information…

 - Clients are responsible for determining their insurance coverage in regards to TeleHealth services.

-- Our TeleHealth website is secure, private, and HIPAA compliant.
+- Our TeleHealth websites are secure, private, and HIPAA compliant.

-- By signing into the DoxyMe TeleHealth website you are agreeing to our TeleHealth policies, procedures, and related service charges.
+- By signing into the TherapyPortal, Google Meets, and DoxyMe TeleHealth website you are agreeing to our TeleHealth policies, procedures, and related service charges.

-https://amabehavioral.doxy.me/amabehavioraltherapy Use this link for Andrea Alvarez, LPC-S
+Use this link for Andrea Alvarez, LPC-S: https://amabehavioral.doxy.me/amabehavioraltherapy

 If you are unable to click link, copy and paste into new web browser.
 If you still have difficulty, then your provider may be able to text or email you the link directly.